 -

-Phase note:
+Step note:

-"Main water supply connection point"
+"Main water supply connection point"— always visible regardless of navigation

 ✏️ Editing Notes